adobe/aepsdk-sample-app-android/README.md

 ### Messaging
 Follow the [documentation](Documentation/README.md) for using the messaging features.

+### Advertising Identifier
+Follow the [documentation](Documentation/README.md#advertising-identifier) for using advertising identifier features.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.